Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Leave-one-out-, Bootstrap- and Cross-Conformal Anomaly Detection

-The $\text{J+}_{\text{AD}}$ is an extension to $\text{J}_{\text{AD}}$ primarily seeking to stabilize obtained anomaly estimates by centering them around the corresponding leave-one-out-estimates $\hat{s}_{-i}(X_{n+1})$ instead of a single $\hat{s}(X_{n+1})$.
-As long as the estimator is not highly sensitive to certain observations (or subsets) of $\mathcal{D}$ the results are similar \cite{Barber2021}.
-Despite the small adjustment, $\text{J+}_{\text{AD}}$ possesses a stronger theoretical foundation due to the congruent model calibration and inference procedure.
+The $\mathrm{J}^{+}_{\mathrm{AD}}$ is an extension to $\mathrm{J}_{\mathrm{AD}}$ primarily seeking to stabilize obtained anomaly estimates by centering them around the corresponding leave-one-out estimates $\hat{s}_{-i}(X_{n+1})$ instead of a single $\hat{s}(X_{n+1})$.
+As long as the estimator is not highly sensitive to certain observations (or subsets) of $\mathcal{D}$, the results are similar \cite{Barber2021}.
+The \(\mathrm{J}^{+}_{\mathrm{AD}}\) construction improves comparability by evaluating each calibration point and the test point under the same leave-one-out model.
+However, as discussed above, this pairwise symmetry does not by itself yield an exchangeable score vector over \(X_1,\dots,X_n,X_{n+1}\).
+Thus, \(\mathrm{J}^{+}_{\mathrm{AD}}\) should be interpreted as a resampling-based approximation to conformal anomaly detection unless additional assumptions, such as suitable algorithmic stability, are imposed, whereas $\mathrm{J}_{\mathrm{AD}}$ relies on $\hat{s} \approx \hat{s}_{-i}$ (Remark~\ref{rem:stability}).